tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 2. Instructor Do: Introduction to Portfolios and Correlation (15 min)

 In this activity, you will use a discussion format to introduce stock portfolios and some of the particular regulations in Canada for FinTech companies.
-Also, this activity introduces students to the concept of correlation, or the positive or negative relationship between two variables.
+This activity also introduces students to the concept of correlation, or the positive or negative relationship between two variables.

 **Files:**